 The team behind this discovery is led by Consultant Psychiatrist, Dr Andy Zamar, Consultant Endocrinologist, Dr Abbi Lulsegged, and Consultant Cardiologist, Dr Robin Roberts from The London Psychiatry Centre.
 Together, the team pioneered an effective treatment combination which incorporates non-invasive treatment rTMS (Repetitive Transcranial Magnetic Stimulation) combined with targeted genetic testing for thyroid activating enzymes.

-Patients treated at The London Psychiatry Centre, using a combination of rTMS and the high dose thyroid hormone, have fully recovered after years of unsuccessful treatment with drugs.
+Patients treated at The London Psychiatry Centre, using a combination of rTMS and the high-dose thyroid hormones, have recovered after years of unsuccessful treatment with drugs.

 They also experienced with minimal or no side effects when compared to the standard treatment using a combination of three or four drugs.
 The results were described as “life changing” by patients, and this was commented on by the CQC in their report on the centre.